sontek/pyramid_webassets/README.md

 =======================================
 The `webassets` module includes a command line script, also called `webassets`, which can be used to build bundles offline.
-When integrating with Pyramid, it can be helpful to bootstrap the environment using paster like so:
+When integrating with Pyramid, it can be helpful to bootstrap the environment using paster instead, like so:

 ``` python
 import pyramid.paster